 It is hard to determine an average serving size for this product.
 As it is used as an ingredient and not as a food, the amount you use will vary from recipe to recipe.
 Here’s the data for 1 tablespoon.

 Serving size: 1 tablespoon (8 g)

 As expected, this scratchy endosperm extract is very full of carbohydrates.
 It contains negligible protein and fat and little fiber per serving.
 The starchy granules in this product consist of large, branched amylopectin and the smaller linear amylose molecules.

 How about micronutrients?
-Does this starch contain any?
+Does this product contain any?

 Even a whole cup (16 tablespoons), an amount you would never eat in one sitting, contains very low amounts of micronutrients.

 No, this product is best avoided on a keto diet due to its very high carb count and negligible amount of nutrients.